jeriko/app_drone/README.md

 AppDrone aims to take the bore out of setting up a Rails app just the way you like it.
 It's a code library that builds generator code that builds your Rails app code - R A I L S C E P T I O N!

 Don't want to fiddle around with the command line?
 No problem!
-Head on over to http://drone.bz and make use of the shiny Ember.js-powered UI.
+Head on over to http://drone.bz (for now, use http://drone-bz.herokuapp.com) and make use of the shiny Ember.js-powered UI.

 ## Installation